 The past is not an imaginary construction like any other.
 I don’t know how some people—modern historians, for example—can say that it is.
 What happened happened precisely because it was real.
 The details of the past are of capital importance, not only for establishing a chronology but also because of the interplay of causes and effects.
 Although the present is overdetermined, it is attached by subtle threads to some atom of reality, which can only be identified by locating it precisely in the series of past events.

 Everything that I have written so far leads me to suppose that my incapacity to live has its origin in the moment at which I made my error, or failed to pay attention, or came up with my hasty explanation of the phases of the moon.
-So if I were able to reconstruct the history of that instant, I would solve the mystery that has always haunted me.
+So if I were able to reconstruct the history of that instant, I would solve the

 It would be less dramatic, but much more plausible, to say that it wasn’t a moment but a process: the process of wasting time, which is long by its very nature.
 At my age, it’s impossible to contemplate the eternities of time that I wasted in my youth without a certain horror.
 The lack of method, the capricious detours, the waiting for nothing.
 The hours, the days, the years, the decades squandered.
 And it is poetically just, in a way, that the apparent victim should have been the moon, that poetic reminder of wasted time.